Hot, humid weather forecast

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Hot and humid weather continued to prevail in the city here on Wednesday while Met office predicted similar weather conditions for the next 24 hours.
+LAHORE: Hot and humid weather was observed in the city here Friday while Met office predicted similar weather conditions for the next 24 hours.

-Met officials said that seasonal low lies over northeast Balochistan while monsoon currents are penetrating upper and central parts of the country.
+Met officials said seasonal low lies over northwest Balochistan while weak monsoon currents are reaching central and southern parts of the country.
 They predicted that mainly hot and humid weather is expected in most parts of the country.
-However, rain-thundershower with gusty winds is expected at isolated places in Rawalpindi, Gujranwala, Lahore, Faisalabad, Bahawalpur, Multan, Dera Ismael Khan, Hazara, Kohat, Bannu, Sukkur, Mirpurkhas, Hyderabad, Kalat, Zhob Divisions, Islamabad and Kashmir.
+However, rain-thundershower with gusty winds is expected at scattered places in Mirpurkhas, Thatta Divisions and Kashmir, while at isolated places in Rawalpindi, Gujranwala, Malakand, Lahore, Dera Ismael Khan Divisions and Islamabad.

-Rainfall was recorded in some cities, including Toba Tek Singh 41mm, Kasur, Islamabad (A/P) 06mm, Bhakkar, Bahawalpur (A/P) 05mm, Sahiwal, Murree 02mm and Kakul 07mm.
-Wednesday’s maximum temperature was recorded at Nokkundi, Dalbandin and Sibbi where mercury reached 43°C while in Lahore, it was 30°C, minimum was 21°C and humidity level was 72 percent.
+Rainfall was recorded at several cities, including Multan 25mm, Khanpur 10mm, Jhang, Bahawalnagar 03mm, Layyah 01mm, Khuzdar 23mm, Sibbi 13mm, Barkhan 02mm, Lasbella 01mm, Charat 12mm, Parachinar 03mm and Dir 01mm.
+Friday’s maximum temperature was recorded at Nokkundi and Dalbandin where mercury reached 44°C while in Lahore, maximum temperature was 31°C.

-LAHORE: Hot and humid weather continued to prevail in the city here on Wednesday while Met office predicted similar weather conditions for the next 24 hours.
+LAHORE: Hot and humid weather was observed in the city here Friday while Met office predicted similar weather conditions for the next 24 hours.

-Met officials said that seasonal low lies over northeast Balochistan while monsoon currents are penetrating upper and central parts of the country.
+Met officials said seasonal low lies over northwest Balochistan while weak monsoon currents are reaching central and southern parts of the country.
 They predicted that mainly hot and humid weather is expected in most parts of the country.
-However, rain-thundershower with gusty winds is expected at isolated places in Rawalpindi, Gujranwala, Lahore, Faisalabad, Bahawalpur, Multan, Dera Ismael Khan, Hazara, Kohat, Bannu, Sukkur, Mirpurkhas, Hyderabad, Kalat, Zhob Divisions, Islamabad and Kashmir.
+However, rain-thundershower with gusty winds is expected at scattered places in Mirpurkhas, Thatta Divisions and Kashmir, while at isolated places in Rawalpindi, Gujranwala, Malakand, Lahore, Dera Ismael Khan Divisions and Islamabad.

-Rainfall was recorded in some cities, including Toba Tek Singh 41mm, Kasur, Islamabad (A/P) 06mm, Bhakkar, Bahawalpur (A/P) 05mm, Sahiwal, Murree 02mm and Kakul 07mm.
-Wednesday’s maximum temperature was recorded at Nokkundi, Dalbandin and Sibbi where mercury reached 43°C while in Lahore, it was 30°C, minimum was 21°C and humidity level was 72 percent.
+Rainfall was recorded at several cities, including Multan 25mm, Khanpur 10mm, Jhang, Bahawalnagar 03mm, Layyah 01mm, Khuzdar 23mm, Sibbi 13mm, Barkhan 02mm, Lasbella 01mm, Charat 12mm, Parachinar 03mm and Dir 01mm.
+Friday’s maximum temperature was recorded at Nokkundi and Dalbandin where mercury reached 44°C while in Lahore, maximum temperature was 31°C.

 Comments